 Survey drawings can also be used by your solicitor to produce an up-to-date deed that takes into account any property changes the previous owner may have made.
 What’s more, banks and lenders often request a survey to be done before granting a mortgage.
 Building surveys may also be relevant if there are outbuildings or residential property on your land, and will give a detailed evaluation of their condition.

 The land surveying process

-Surveying typically involves a combination of office and field work and follows these important steps.
+Most forms of surveying typically involves a combination of office and field work and follows these important steps.

 - The first step your surveyor will take will be to research the information about your land that’s already available.
-This includes existing deeds, titles and records, as well as any previous surveys and maps.
+This includes existing title deeds, and records, as well as any previous surveys and maps.
 This paperwork will help them to establish what the property’s boundaries should be.

 The availability of records can also be a factor, as retrieving physical paperwork from the County Clerk’s office for example will take more time than online documents.
 It’s important to ask your surveyor for an estimated length so that you have an idea of how long you’ll need to wait.

 Withing the overall land surveying process.
 Experienced land surveyors will use various methods to complete the survey:

 Geodetic surveying determines the precise position of permanent points on the earth's surface.
 Geodetic surveying takes into account the shape, size and curvature of the earth.

 Aerial surveying is a survey made from above, as from an aircraft, a high point, drone etc.